What does a product designer (UX/UI) do? Role, skills and salaries – a complete guide

 Let’s get started!

-What is a product designer, and what does a product designer do?
+What is a product designer (UX/UI), and what do they do?

 A product designer is a problem solver at heart.
 Paying special attention to form, touchpoints, and functionality, they work through all phases of the product lifecycle from inception to completion, with an eye toward both user needs and business goals.
 This involves everything from performing user research and competitor analyses at the beginning of the project development process, to creating site maps, wireframes, prototypes, and UI style guides.